Divested-Mobile/CVE_Checker/README.md

 DivestOS CVE Patcher
 ====================

-A tool for downloading, checking, and applying (CVE) patches to a repository.
+A tool for downloading, checking, and applying (CVE) patches to a (kernel) repository.

 Credits